themehunk/ai-chat/readme.txt

 == Installation ==

-1. Upload the `ai-chatbot.zip` to the `/wp-content/plugins/` directory
+1. Upload the `ai-chat.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==